-The import process imports values from -site.xml files into configuration sets based on the individual -site.xml files.
+The import process imports values from \-site.xml files into configuration sets based on the individual \site.xml files.
 When you perform the import, the cluster configuration wizard can create Hadoop, HBase, HDFS, and Hive connection to access the Hadoop environment.
 If you choose to create the connections, the wizard also associates the cluster configuration with the connections.

-Note: If you imported the cluster configuration when you installed Enterprise Data Lake with the Informatica domain, you can create the cluster configuration again or refresh the cluster configuration.
+Note: If you are integrating for the first time and you imported the cluster configuration when you ran the installer, you must re-create or refresh the cluster configuration.